kirezibana/djangoweek1-/README.md

 License Copyright (c) 2021 kirezi bana hortense

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge,